-Granada is a historic city located in southern Andalusia, at the foot of snowy Sierra Nevada and half an hour away from Mediterranean coast.
-The city is known for its UNESCO World Heritage sites: Alhambra, Generalife and Albaicín neighborhood.
-The Population of 228682 inhabitants (2022) decreasing during last 10 years at an average rate of -0,4% per year.
+Granada is a historic city located in southern Andalusia.
+The city is known for its UNESCO World Heritage sites.
+The Population of 228682 inhabitants (2022) decreasing during last 10 years at an average rate of -0.4% per year.
 Local economy is based mainly on service sector (72%), with minor importance of industry (12%), construction (11%) and agriculture (5%).
-GDP per capita is 21784 €/year.
-The total area covers 88.06 km2 with the urban area covering 19.3 km2.
+GDP per capita is 21.784 €/year.
+The total area covers 88,06 km2 with the urban area covering 19.3 km2.
 There's no foresee expansion, since the new urban masterplan is keeping same limits in its preliminary phase yet.
-In metropolitan terms, Granada is the centre of an area of 34 towns, 541465 inhabitants and 972.6 km2.
-It's the main focus of work, educational and administrative activities.
+Its the main focus of work, educational and administrative activities.

-The city faces challenges nowadays, mainly linked to the combination of the preservation of a millennial Heritage with the visit of more than 5 million people per year.
-Moreover, Granada is a city with few urban and suburban transport options, with little development in terms of recycling and resource efficiency.
+Granada is a city with few urban and suburban transport options, with little development in terms of recycling and resource efficiency.
 Pollution due to high traffic in the metropolitan area (half million people all together) is significant, leading to bad air quality in Granada, being the 3rd worst in Spain.